 Criminal Possession of a Public Benefits Card in Queens, New York

-If you or a loved one has been charged with the criminal possession of a public benefit card in New York, contact Law Office of Rochelle S. Berliner to find out how to legally remedy the problem.
+If you or a loved one has been charged with the criminal possession of a public benefit card in New York, contact Law Office to find out how to legally remedy the problem.

-Law Office of Rochelle S. Berliner have years of collective experience defending clients in New York, gaining a reputation as a reliable and tough criminal defense firm.
-Law Office of Rochelle S. Berliner represents clients in Queens County, Kings County, New York County, and Bronx County.
+Law Office have years of collective experience defending clients in New York, gaining a reputation as a reliable and tough criminal defense firm.
+Law Office represents clients in Queens County, Kings County, New York County, and Bronx County.

-Call Law Office of Rochelle S. Berliner at 718-261-5600 today for a consultation to discuss your legal options.
+Call Law Office at today for a consultation to discuss your legal options.